-Adult children are often faced with coordinating travel arrangements for elderly parents when transitioning to a senior living facility.
-For the large majority of these situations, immediate action is required.
+Adult children are frequently faced with the challenge of assisting elderly parents with long-term care options.
+In the majority of these situations, immediate action is required due to a sudden change in the persons’ condition.
 Planning can be cumbersome and unfamiliar and in most cases, adult children have little to no experience with caring for a parent with Alzheimer’s disease.

 Let us ease the burden for your families and help fill your vacancies faster.

-We can transport a future resident to your location safely and expeditiously in a fraction of the time it takes family members to coordinate this complex task.
+We can transport your future resident more expeditiously then it normally takes family members to coordinate this complex task.